muratxbican/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ## 🔄 Extended Visualization: Adding Forced but Undamped Pendulum

+This scenario demonstrates periodic motion with sustained energy input and no damping, resulting in regular oscillations without energy loss — a resonance-friendly setup.

 We now add the **fourth** scenario that was previously missing:

 | Case                         | Damping ($b$) | Forcing ($A$) |